jonrim/harushop/README.md

-# DAB-CLIENT #
+# Haru Shop #

-React client and Node server for client site
+Rushed simple React e-commerce site for friend's youtube channel.
+Please disregard this code.
+It is not modular and the SCSS is a mess.